 The seven month-long project was as rewarding as it was challenging, with Ian overcoming many obstacles to come to the polished, ‘Insta-ready’ sculpture you see sitting pride of place today.

 As a direct victim of the bushfires, an accomplished artist and long-time local – Ian was the perfect choice to create the piece for the ‘Insta Stops’ trail designed to help promote the Orara Valley and aide in the local economic recovery.

-“The landscaping and surrounds are in harmony with the sculpture,” said Mr Watson, who lost his own home in the bushfires.
-“I want to share the story, especially about Nana Glen.
+“The landscaping and surrounds are in harmony with the sculpture, I want to share the story, especially about Nana Glen.
 It represents the celebration of where we came from and what we are now.
 Nana has a special place in my heart.”